lursight/runem/CONTRIBUTING.md

 On github interface, click on `Pull Request` button.

 Wait for CI to run and one of the developers will review your PR.
+Branch protection requires the single check **CI / ci_tests_gate** (all matrix variants are covered); see [CI and branch protection](https://lursight.github.io/runem/ci/) for details.

 ## Makefile utilities